 Research from B&Q reveals that 88% of Brits plan to spree in post-Christmas sales this week, and 21% will indulge in ‘big ticket’ investments like kitchens, sofas and cars.

 With retail hype at its most extreme and 54% of us splashing out on items or styles, we would not buy if they were not reduced, it’s no wonder that 43% will later regret spending on Boxing Day.

 48% confess that they are far from sale savvy, making impulse buys and rushed decisions.
 Never is this more treacherous than on ‘big ticket’ purchases.

-This feeling of succumbing to sales hype and compromising on big investments will cost more than £14 billion of UK post-sale regret, an average of £625 per household.
+This feeling of succumbing to the sales hype and compromising on big investments will cost more than £14 billion of UK post-sale regret, an average of £625 per household.